 - medical certificate confirming a person is not addicted to illegal drugs, opioids, or alcohol, and has no infectious diseases as listed in law.

-The timeline for obtaining an immigration permit is up to one year as defined by law (although, in practice, it can be done within approximately six months).
+The timeline for obtaining an immigration permit is up to one year as defined by law.

 Step 4 — Application for Visa “D”